KeyboardKit/KeyboardKit/README.md

 This gives you access to lifecycle functions like `viewWillSetupKeyboardView`, observable state, services, etc.

-The easiest way to set up KeyboardKit is to use create a `KeyboardApp` value to define information for your app:
+The easiest way to set up KeyboardKit is to create a `KeyboardApp` value that defines information for your app:

 ```swift
 extension KeyboardApp {